jubilbee/Survivor_EDA/readme.md

 ## Project Structure
 The project is organized as follows:
 * Webscraping: Python script scraper.py is used to extract the data from websites listed [above](#data).
+Functions.py stores all the necessary functions for scraper.py to run smoothly.

 * Data Exploration: The Jupyter notebook Survivor_EDA.ipynb explores the dataset.